Mtianwai/ccsl/README.md

 ## 🤔 Why?

-cc-switch switches Claude models **globally**.
-Want Opus in one terminal and Sonnet in another? **Can't do it.**
+cc-switch switches providers **globally**.
+Want Anthropic in one terminal and DeepSeek in another? **Can't do it.**

-ccsl fixes this — each terminal picks its own model, independently.
+ccsl fixes this — each terminal picks its own provider, independently.

 ## ⚡ Quick Start